DivyaGodayal/CoderChef-Kitchen/Linked-List/Remove-Dups-from-Sorted-List/README.md

       ```
       prev_ptr.next = ptr.next
       ```
 4. We keep on iterating till the end of the list and keep on deleting the duplicates this way.
-Of-course, the `prev_ptr` has to be moved along with the `ptr` node. it always has to be one step behind the `ptr` node for us to be able to perform deletions in `O(1)` time.
+Of-course, the `prev_ptr` has to be moved along with the `ptr` node.
+It always has to be one step behind the `ptr` node for us to be able to perform deletions in `O(1)` time.

 #### Complexity Analysis